Library Documentation

 filter

-filter :: (element -> Boolean) -> container -> Sequence element where (As-Sequence container element)
+filter :: (condition :: (element -> Boolean)) -> container -> Sequence element where (As-Sequence container element)

 filter-by

-filter-by :: (element -> Maybe result) -> container -> Sequence result where (As-Sequence container element)
+filter-by :: (input -> Maybe output) -> container -> Sequence output where (As-Sequence container input)

 find

-Find the first item in a sequence that satisfies a condition.
+find finds the first element in collection that satisfies condition.

 find-by